 Choco is the command that uses in Chocolatey on Windows 10/8/7 platforms to install different software available as Chocolatey packages.
-Now what exactly the Chocolatey is?
-If you have ever used Ubuntu or Centos or any other Linux OS, they all have their own package manager that we use to install the different application via command line such as apt-get or yum.
-But they don’t work for Windows, thus, this has given inception of Chocolatey which work as a Windows package manager to install various software via Command Prompt or Powershell, directly using few commands.
+Now what exactly Chocolatey is?
+If you have ever used Ubuntu or Centos or any other Linux OS, they all have their own package manager that we use to install the different applications via the command line such as apt-get or yum.
+But they don’t work for Windows, thus, this has given the inception of Chocolatey which work as a Windows package manager to install various software via Command Prompt or Powershell, directly using a few commands.

 Step 1: Install Chocolatey

-If you already have this Windows package manager then leave this step and move the next step one.
-And if someone doesn’t have it then see this article to know how to download Chocolatery for installation.
+If you already have this Windows package manager then leave this step and move to the next step.
+And if someone doesn’t have it then see this article to know how to download Chocolatey for installation.

 Step 3: Choco command to install the Google Chrome browser